mgrojo/ASFML/README.md

 ## State

 The binding is considered complete.
 Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 and 2.5 (see releases).
-The API mignt not be 100% stable though, some changes could be made in the future to improve usability.
+The API might not be 100% stable though, some changes could be made in the future to improve usability.

 ## Documentation